alterNERDtive/VoiceAttack-profiles/docs/configuration/EliteAttack.md

 Other settings:

-* `outdated station threshold`: The threshold for station data to count as “outdated”, an days.
+* `outdated station threshold`: The threshold for station data to count as “outdated”, in days.
 Default: 365.
 * `scanner fire group`: The fire group your discovery scanner is assigned to.
   Default: 0 (the first one).